Agenda

 JP Frossard, Vice President, Consumer Foods at Rabobank

+As economic pressures reshape household budgets and health trends redefine eating habits, the frozen and refrigerated food industry faces both challenges and opportunities.
+This session will explore the evolving global landscape and what it means for temperature-controlled categories.
 We will delve into how affordability concerns influence purchasing decisions and the direction of consumer spending.
 Additionally, we will examine the impact of health and lifestyle factors, such as MAHA initiatives and the increasing influence of GLP-1 medications on eating habits.
 Our discussion will cover consumer preferences for both value and premium products, the continued rise of private labels, and the growing interest in less processed foods amidst ongoing attention to ultra-processed items.

-9:45 am – 10:00 am
+9:45 – 10:00 A.M.

 Break

-10:00 am – 10:45 am
+10:00 – 10:45 A.M.

 Optimizing Value with Today’s Consumer